lucav76/Fibry/README.md

 - It implements a very simple **Pub/Sub** mechanism, limited to the local computer.
 - It implements a simple **TCP port forwarding**, both as a Stereotype and as a small cli application: TcpForwarding
 - It implements some simple mechanisms to help processing messages in **batches**
-- It implements a mechanism to track progress for long running tasks, which can be extended to support progress of messages processed by another server
+- It implements a mechanism to **track progress** of long running tasks, which can be extended to support progress of messages processed by another server
+- It provides a way to create simple **Finite State Machines**, either with Actors or with Consumers

 Some numbers
 ===